dmd-program/dmd-100/projects/develop-brainstorm.md

 1. Introduce yourselves if you don't already all know each other.
 2. There will be one brainstorming round for each person in the group.
 3. Each round will focus on a different person's HMW question.
-4. Designated recorder.
+4. Designated facilitator.
 For each round, the person currently in focus for the discussion will be the designated recorder of the discussion, and is responsible for uploading the recorded accounts of the conversation.
 5. Spend about 10-15 minutes minutes per round.
 The designated recorder is responsible for keeping time.

 ### Brainstorming